freeman42x/haskell-editor-setup/README.md

 After your PR has been merged to claim a bounty reward, submit an expense using the OpenCollective link above and mention:

-1. `Haskell Edito Setup Bounty` for expense name
+1. `Haskell Editor Setup Bounty` for expense name
 2. issue number and title in the line item description

-See [this expense](https://opencollective.com/fairy-tale-agi-solutions/expenses/19020) as an example.
+Very important is to attach an invoice to the expense.
+Send me an email at razvan.panda@gmail.com and I will give you the details you need to fill in the invoice.
+Make sure to specify in the email for which pull request the invoice is.

 I will start by paying developers the following amounts for their work on issues: